Divorce Requirements in Florida

 - For those with property and/or children, a Marital Settlement Agreement is required.
 The agreement will set forth how you and your spouse will divide property, debt, alimony and deal with all child related issues, if any.

-- One of the simplest areas of divorce in Florida is the division of marital property and liabilities (debts).
-Marital property may include cars, houses, retirement benefits (pensions), business interests, cash, stocks, bonds, bank accounts, personal property, and other things of value.
+- One of the simplest areas of divorce in Florida is the division of marital property and liabilities – debts.
+Marital property may include cars, houses, retirement benefits, pensions, business interests, cash, stocks, bonds, bank accounts, personal property, and other things of value.
 Liabilities include mortgages, car loans, credit card accounts, and other debts.
 Generally, any asset or liability acquired during the marriage is considered marital and subject to distribution and must be accounted for in your divorce paperwork.
-Divorce Requirements in Florida Including Residency, Financial Affidavits, Irretrievable Breakdown of Marriage, Marital Settlement Agreement, Marital Property and More!

-- Mediation ( a settlement conference) is an informal procedure to assist you and your spouse in working out an arrangement for reaching settlement without a lengthy court battle or trial.
+- Mediation – a settlement conference – is an informal procedure to assist you and your spouse in working out an arrangement for reaching settlement without a lengthy court battle or trial.
 Mediation helps couples resolve problems and arrive at agreeable terms on the pertinent issues.
-Again, it’s not racket science but sometimes it takes a neutral 3rd party (the mediator) to help seal the deal.
-Most counties have mediation services through he clerk’s office which provide services at a very fair cost.
-Depending on your combined income, whether you reside in Orlando, Wet Palm Beach or any other Florida city, a private mediator may be required.
+Again, it’s not rocket science but sometimes it takes a neutral 3rd party, the mediator, to help seal the deal.
+Most counties have mediation services through the clerk’s office which provide services at a very fair cost.
+Depending on your combined income, whether you reside in Orlando, West Palm Beach or any other Florida city, a private mediator may be required.
 If so, there are many who do so for a very fair fee.

 - If you are the victim of domestic violence, repeat violence, or sexual violence, you should contact the office of the family law clerk of the circuit court in your county or the local domestic violence shelter for information and assistance.

-Lawyer MUST listen to client’s needs and provide information so that client can make informed decision.
-Lawyers job is to tell client what they NEED to know, NOT what they want to hear.
+Your Lawyer MUST listen to your needs and provide information so that you can make informed decisions.
+A lawyers job is to tell their client what they NEED to know, NOT what they want to hear.
 Unfortunately, many do the latter.

 Make sure your lawyer possesses the requisite ability to get to the “heart of the matter’ quickly and cost effectively.
 If not, you will get frustrated and look for a new lawyer.
 Ask question and, more importantly, make sure you understand the answers.
 No legal mumbo/jumbo.
 Plain English is always best!

 Doing nothing is the worst thing possible because you will most assuredly become frustrated and upset with your lawyer.
-Steven Miller, Esq. does not charge a fee to talk – ever – so you should not feel any financial reason not to call.
+Steven Miller does not charge a fee to talk – ever – so you should not feel any financial reason not to call.

-Do it yourself not the best way to go – you can afford a Florida divorce lawyer.
-Paralegals are not lawyers (they try to be) and are prohibited form giving legal advice of any sort.
+Do it yourself is not the best way to go.
+Paralegals are not lawyers and are prohibited from giving legal advice of any sort.
 Court clerks are not lawyers and can only sell you a package of forms – no legal advice!
-Lawyers job is to tell client what they NEED to know about divorce requirements Florida.
+A lawyers job is to tell the client what they NEED to know.